jsrjaganatha/renci-website/src/content/news/blog/2018/06/04_strategies-for-hiring-and-maintaining-a-diverse-data-scientists-workforce/index.md

 - Sell your organization to your candidates.
 Explain your mission, brand, and value proposition so that they understand you and can determine if they want to be part of the organization.
 - Have onboarding plans not only for the first day, week, or month, but the first year.
 Provide quarterly check-ins where new employees can talk about how they feel about their role and where they want to be in a few years.
 - Provide lots of learning opportunities and employee resource groups that coalesce around interests and themes, such as women in data science, young software developers, etc.
 - Educate your workforce on what it means to be a diverse and inclusive organization.
-Where is the organization strong?\u00a0 What might it need to do differently?\u00a0 Where can it improve?
+Where is the organization strong?
+What might it need to do differently?
+Where can it improve?

 ### Dive deeper into diversity and inclusion issues and 2018 D&I Conference

 For those interested in learning more about issues related to diversity and inclusion, the 2018 Diversity & Inclusion Conference will be held August 9 at the Brier Creek Country Club in Raleigh, NC.
-The conference, titled _Inclusive Excellence and the Urgency of Now_, will include sessions on best practices for understanding bias in the hiring process, retention strategies, panel discussions (women, millennials and CEO), and a session aimed at driving inclusion in membership organizations.\u00a0 For more information and to register for the conference, check out the [2018 Diversity & Inclusion Conference website](https://diversityhrsolutions.com/inclusive-excellence-conference/#speakers).
+The conference, titled _Inclusive Excellence and the Urgency of Now_, will include sessions on best practices for understanding bias in the hiring process, retention strategies, panel discussions (women, millennials and CEO), and a session aimed at driving inclusion in membership organizations.

+For more information and to register for the conference, check out the [2018 Diversity & Inclusion Conference website](https://diversityhrsolutions.com/inclusive-excellence-conference/#speakers).

 _—Karen Green_